Login

 Tutorial 10

-All users should first complete the more detailed initial tutorial to understand the Ultimate Financial Calculator’s (UFC) basic concepts and settings.
+Before continuing, all users should complete the more detailed initial tutorial to understand the basic concepts and settings of the Ultimate Financial Calculator (UFC).

 To create a loan schedule with a series of extra payments, follow these steps.